Documentation Guidelines

 - Take (Google's Technical Writing Course)[https://developers.google.com/tech-writing/one].
 Demo (video) (opens new window).

 # General recommendations

-- Sound like a knowledgeable friend who understands what the customer
+- Sound like a knowledgeable friend who understands the customer's needs.

 - Use short sentences.
 Try to use fewer than 26 words per sentence.

 - Write in plain English.
-Use a simple words.
+Use simple words.
 For example, don't use words like

 commencewhen you mean

 - Structure the documentation as if you're writing a book.
 Each page must be connected to others.

 - Before adding new information, search in current pages.
 Make sure you're not creating duplicates.